-London being an ancient port on a formidable river, it was entirely natural that shipwrights should have been one of the oldest trades there – so old in fact that there are no records of the origins of the Worshipful Company of Shipwrights, which was officially recognised five hundred years ago as being ”prescriptive”, that is, before things were written down, generally recognised as before 1199.
+London being an ancient port on a formidable river, it was entirely natural that shipwrights should have been one of the oldest trades there – so old in fact that there are no records of the origins of the Worshipful Company of Shipwrights, which was officially recognised five hundred years ago as being ”prescriptive”, that is, before things were written down.
 The earliest written references to City shipwrights, “Citizen & Shipwright”, occur in the 13th century, when there were groups around London Bridge and Thames Street in Petit Wales.
 Some of the families were apparently wiped out in the Black Death and the survivors did not feel strong enough to require formal recognition as a major craft until the 15th century.

 Under the Tudors, the size of ships increased dramatically and new, larger, shipyards, including some 'Royal Dockyards', were established downriver from the City.

 The controllers of these yards set themselves up as the Company of Shipwrights of Redriff (Rotherhithe), known in the City as the Foreign (that is, non City) Shipwrights and they eventually obtained a Royal Charter purporting to give them control over shipbuilding throughout England.
 This claim was vigorously opposed by the Worshipful Company of Shipwrights of London and by similar organisations in Hull and Newcastle upon Tyne.